sms1962/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](./PA1_template_files/figure-html/unnamed-chunk-4.png)

-... and calculate the mean and median of total number of steps taken per day
+... and calculate the mean and median of total number of steps taken per day.

 ```r
 activity_no_rm.mean <- mean(steps_per_day$sumsteps)